andyguz17/ComputerVision_Basics/README.md

 <div style="text-align:center"><img src="Resources/erosion.jpg" width = 30% /></div>
 <br>

-The erotion transformation provoque the blacks to be wider than the original image.
+The erosion transformation provoke the blacks to be wider than the original image.
 ```Python
 cv2.imshow('Dilation',dilation)
 ```